Country Kitchen Broccoli Cheese Soup

 This was added to your Recipe Box.

 Our Country Kitchen Broccoli Cheese Soup starts with an easy roux, just like a restaurant chef would make.
-And after you taste this creamy homemade soup and realize how easy it is to prepare, you'll never go out for homemade soup again.
+And after you taste this creamy homemade soup recipe and realize how easy it is to prepare, you'll want to make it again and again!

 What You'll Need